microsoft/pxt-microbit/docs/courses/blocks-to-javascript/writing-functions.md

 basic.showNumber(total)
 ```

-Let's use the function multiple times in different ways:
+Let's use the function multiple times in different ways.
+Copy this code into the JavaScript editor and watch the values from the different uses of **seriesSum** appear on the screen.

 ```typescript
 let total = 0